beepscore/CallKitty/README.md

 CallKit requires an iPhone, doesn't work on simulator.

 ## CXProvider
-App uses to let system know about "out of band" notifications.
+App uses to report to system know about "out of band" notifications.
-Not user actions but external events such as an incoming call coming to the app.
+Not user actions but external events such as
+    - an incoming call coming to the app
+    - an outgoing call connected
+    - a call ended on remote side

+CXProvider uses CXCallUpdate to communicate to system.
+System uses CXAction to communicate user actions to CXProvider.

 In CallKitty, ProviderDelegate has a CXProvider.

 ## CXCallController
-App uses to let system know about local user actions such as a request to start a call.
+App uses to make requests to system.
+Handles local user actions such as
+    - request to start a call
+    - request to answer a call
+    - request to end a call

+CXCallController uses CXTransaction containing CXAction(s) to communicate to system.

 In CallKitty, CallKittyCallManager has a CXCallController.

 ## CXCallDirectoryProvider